EZ-Robotics/EZ-Template/ez-template-docs/Introduction.md

 Supporting me on Patreon will help guarantee that EZ-Template continues to get maintained and allow me to develop products for teams to use.
 [Click here](https://www.patreon.com/roboticsisez) to see my Patreon!

 ## [Download and Installation](/tutorials/installation)
-Learn how ot install and setup EZ-Template [here](/tutorials/installation)!
+Learn how to install and setup EZ-Template [here](/tutorials/installation)!